Sitting down and shutting up nearly doubles your chance of making the smart business decision

 “After meditating, 53 percent said they would scrap the project.
 That’s the rational decision under the circumstances, according to the researchers.
 Among the group that didn’t meditate, only 29 percent said they would pull the plug.”

-That’s a 24 percent difference between people who would make the smart decision and people who would make the dumb decision.
-Though there’s still a long way to from there to proving causation, but it’s still a compelling outcome.
+That’s nearly twice as many people who would make the smart decision over the dumb decision.
+Though it’s still a bit of a trek from there to proving causation, but it’s still a compelling outcome.
 Particularly when looked at alongside myriad other studies showing the benefits of meditation.

 A more thorough study at the University of Washington found that people who underwent an eight-week meditation course were less distracted and able to stay on task longer than those who did not.